skills/introduction-to-git/.github/steps/3-step.md

    > 🪧 **Note**: This will look more interesting in a future step when the history is longer.

-1. Copy the **Commit ID** of the "Initial commit" entry.
+1. Copy the **Commit ID** of the `Initial commit` entry.
 Both the long and short form will work.

 1. Use it to checkout the earlier version.
-Notice the `README.md` file disappeared.

    ```bash
    git checkout <commit id>